someshprajapati/Docker/2-Building_Custom_Images_using_Docker_Server/redis-image/README.md

-# Dockerfile to take alpine image and run the redis server
+# Dockerfile to run the redis server from the alpine image

 ## Basic Dockerfile to create the redis server image
 S😎MESH~[redis-image (master)]-$ **cat Dockerfile**